bbck/screeps/README.md

 # screeps
 This is my AI for the game [Screeps](https://screeps.com/).
-It is currently extremly basic.
+It is currently extremely basic.

-# Uploading code to the game
+## Uploading code to the game

 Create a secrets.json file with the following content:
 ```